bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

 -------------------

 Bokeh is officially supported (and continuously tested) on CPython versions 3.6+ only.
-It's possible that Bokeh does work on other version of Python, but no guarantees or support are provided.
+It's possible that Bokeh does work on other versions of Python, but no guarantees or support are provided.

 Installing with ``conda`` or ``pip``
 ------------------------------------

-The easiest way to install Bokeh is using ``conda``.
+The easiest way to install Bokeh is to use ``conda``.
 Conda is part of the `Anaconda Python Distribution`_, which is designed with scientific and data analysis applications like Bokeh in mind.

 If you use Anaconda on your system, installing with ``conda`` is the recommended method.
 Otherwise, use ``pip``.